 Hi, I'm Nick Vance.

-I'm was born and raised in Kentucky, a state in the US that isn't very well-known.
-Have you heard of it?
+I'd like to share a little bit about me and how I started teaching English.
+I'm originally from Kentucky, one of the smaller states in the US.
 After 18 years of living there, I moved to North Carolina to start university.
-After graduating, I moved on and have since lived in a lot of different places: Washington DC, California, Oregon, and now Germany.
-I moved to Berlin over 5 years ago and think I may have found the perfect city for me.
+Following graduation, I moved away and lived in a few different places in the US: Washington DC, California, and Oregon.
+5 years ago I moved to Berlin, Germany.
+I think I found the perfect city for me.

 Luckily, no matter where I live, I can follow my passion for teaching.
 Why?
 Because of the internet!

-Click here to sign up for a free consultation with me on Skype.
+If you are interested in experiencing a Skype lesson yourself, you can sign up for a free trial lesson with me.
+Just send me an email ( NickMVance@gmail.com ) or click here.
 You will be able to practice your English, get feedback, and learn more about taking one-on-one lessons with me.

-The most important thing when learning English (or anything) is to have fun and feel comfortable.
-My lessons are a safe environment where you can take chances and focus on improving, not worrying about making mistakes.
+The most important things when learning English (or anything) are having fun and feeling comfortable.
+My lessons are a safe environment where you can take chances and focus on improving.
+That's a lot better than worrying about making mistakes.

 It's never too late to learn a new language or improve an existing one.
 At the age of 26 I couldn’t say more than a few sentences in German, and now I’m fluent.
 And as a teacher, I’ve seen countless adult students make the same leap.
 Join them!